aleezeh611/JINJJA_Smart_Contract/README.md

-# JINJJA_Smart_Contract
+# 💻 JINJJA
-Blockchain based counterfeit item checking system for retail item authenticity.
+Ethereum Blockchain based counterfeit item checking system for retail item authenticity.
+Built using:
+- Solidity
+- Truffle
+- Ganache

+# 🗃️ Details
+All details have been documented in project_documentation.pdf, along with:
+- Project Scope
+- Use Case Diagram
+- Work Flow
+- Functionality Demonstration
+- UI Design